-This sports docu from the National Film Board of Canada will certainly appeal to viewers interested in boxing arcana.
-A beautifully polished time capsule, packed with info about a culture long gone but still informing the world we in which we live.
-Pic deserves some life on fest circuit before finding its niche with other sports-history DVDs.
+This sports docu from the National Film Board of Canada, currently making a small theatrical run, will certainly appeal to viewers interested in boxing arcana.
+But “The Last Round” is also a beautifully polished time capsule, packed with info about a culture long gone but still informing the world we in which we live.
+Breezily assembled pic deserves some life on fest circuit before finding its niche in the ring with other sports-history DVDs.